Huotes/CommitMaker/README.md

 They had to edit the first ending of 'Lone Wolf McQuade' after Chuck Norris kicked David Carradine's ass, then proceeded to barbecue and eat him.

 Those aren't credits that roll after Walker Texas Ranger.
 It is actually a list of fatalities that occurred during the making of the episode.

+A study showed the leading causes of death in the United States are: 1.
+Heart disease, 2.
+Chuck Norris, 3.
+Cancer